Application - M.Sc. Computational Science and Engineering

 A checklist with all documents which are required to apply for CSE can be found here.
 Please use it and do not forget any mandatory documents, because this slows down the processing of your application.

 We prepared a separate application guide in one file, which can be downloaded here.
 Please read it carefully.

 Proof of German language proficiency

 This Master's program can be completed in English and knowledge of the German language is not relevant for your admission.
 Nonetheless, as you are studying in Germany, the Bavarian State Government insists that you acquire at least a basic level of German language knowledge during your course of study.

-In case you already have knowledge of the German language (level A1 or higher), please submit the proof as part of the application.
-The certificate must indicate the highest level of your acquired German language skills and must be submitted in original or as a certified copy.
+In case you already have knowledge of the German language (level A1 or higher), please upload the proof as part of the application.
+The certificate must indicate the highest level of your acquired German language skills.

 Students who did not provide proof of proficiency in German, are admitted on condition to complete one module providing integrative knowledge of the German language within the first two semesters of their studies.
 All modules counting for your study program will be recognized for this.
 We strongly recommend to also participate in a German language course, e.g. at the TUM Language Center.

 This program begins in winter semester only.
 CSE is a full time study program.
 You cannot study CSE in part-time.